Manage your model in AI Builder

 Follow the steps for your model type:

 This replaces your last trained version.
-Now, publish this version if ready.
+If you're ready, publish this version.

 Perform these steps on each of your AI Builder models to get your AI models up and running again.